RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP11370647/README.md

     <img src="Images/Dis_10.jpeg" alt="Description" width="500">
 </p>

 When the RF shield (P2) is removed, a large section of the PCB is revealed.
 As can be seen in the picture below, this is an SNSP-CPU-01 mainboard.
-This is one of the earlier revisions of the SNES mainboard and, unfortunately, is known for reliability issues associated with the `CPU-01` chipset.
+This is one of the earlier revisions of the SNES mainboard and, unfortunately, is known for reliability issues associated with the `CPU-A` chipset.

 <p align="center">
     <img src="Images/Dis_11.jpeg" alt="Description" width="800">